Skip to main content

 The core of Padraic’s character is that he cares for neither glory nor achievement.
 In a lot of ways, Padraic at the start of the film is an embodiment of a very healthy portrait of masculinity.
 He is approachable, in touch with his emotions, and he really cares about his animals.
 This makes him pleasant company, but it does also make him a failure at what society says makes a man.

-In this way, Padraic has a lot in common with characters like Christian from Moulin Rouge! or Pat from Silver Linings Playbook.
-As with those two characters, the question on the mind of everyone who knows Padraic seems to be "is this guy ... okay?"
-To the outside observer, it makes sense that a man who cares little for glory or achievement should be somewhat dim or slow.
+To the outside observer, like Padraic's in-universe community, it makes sense that a man who cares little for glory or achievement should be somewhat dim or slow.
 Moreover, it makes him a distraction for those who do value glory and achievement.
 Colm instigates this separation because he wants to achieve that same kind of acclaim promised for the greatest of us, and he sees time spent with Padraic as a drain on his time and resources.

 Colm's whole arrangement is also tinted with a tragic irony.
 He might just finish his song, but that doesn’t mean anyone will be playing it a century from now or remember his name.
 Siobhan suggests as much when she calls out Colm for incorrectly identifying which century Mozart is from.
 Colm is turning away his best friend chasing a dream that he will likely never realize.

 During this time, Colm also confides in his priest that he is experiencing bouts of depression.
 We presume that 1.) this is not something he has told Padraic, and 2.)
-Colm’s division with Padraic is partially a result of and possibly a response to his depression, and pushing Padraic away doesn’t seem to be giving him what he wants, which further endows this whole mess with even more irony.
-Now, clinical depression is obviously a multifaceted issue, and combatting it is never as straightforward as just having friends, but multiple studies have linked strong communal bonds with lower rates of depressive symptoms.
-Nicholas Kristof writes for The New York Times,
+Colm’s division with Padraic is partially a result of and possibly a response to his depression, and pushing Padraic away doesn’t seem to be giving him what he wants.
+This further endows this whole mess with even more irony: Colm is responding to his feelings of displacement by cutting off the one person who is most eager to support him.

 The Big Lebowski (1998)